 Born in Athens in 1977.
 He studied photography at the Focus School and graduated in 2007.
 Since 2008 he works as a freelance photographer mainly covering social issues in Greece and abroad.
 His photos have been published in magazines such as the Νewsweek, Time, Paris Match, Guardian, New York Times and he has been awarded in many international competitions.

 Yorgos Prinos was born in 1977 in Athens, Greece.
-In 2011 he received an MFA from the Yale University School of Art with a scholarship from Yale University.
-He has served as instructor, visiting critic or lecturer at the Yale University School of Art, the International Center of Photography, Wesleyan University, County College of Morris, the City College of New York and others.
-He is co-founder of the non-profit organization Αrt/Ιf/Αct.
-His work has been presented in various venues and publications in Europe, the United States and Asia and his photographs are in private and public collections.
-He lives and works in New York.
+He holds an MFA from the Yale University School of Art and has served as instructor, visiting critic or lecturer at Yale University, School of Visual Arts, the International Center of Photography, Wesleyan University, County College of Morris, the Thessaloniki Museum of Photography and others.
+His work has been widely presented in venues and publications across Europe, the United States and Asia, and his photographs are held in private and public collections.
+Notable presentations have taken place at Bozar (Brussels), the Benaki Museum (Athens), the 2nd and 5th editions of the Thessaloniki Biennale of Contemporary Art, Schwarz Foundation (Samos), Paris Mois de la Photo, the Beijing Art Centre, the Antikenmuseum Basel, Nicole Klagsbrun Gallery (New York) and the Thessaloniki Museum of Photography.
+He has co-edited several books and catalogues and has curated exhibitions and projects in Greece and abroad.
+He is co-founder of Art/If/Act, a non-profit organization dedicated to the development of visual culture and co-founder of the Athens-based educational platform Dust Breeding Lab.

 Dimitris Rapakousis was born in 1981 and he lives in Athens, Greece.
 He graduated from the "Focus" school of art photography, video & new technologies in 2010.
 He is a freelance documentary photographer he cooperates with the international agencies AP (Associated Press) , AFP (Agence France-Presse) and with the Greek magazines "Epsilon" and "Unfollow"